hashicorp/terraform-provider-aws/website/docs/r/redshift_cluster.html.markdown

 * `owner_account` - (Optional) The AWS customer account used to create or copy the snapshot.
 Required if you are restoring a snapshot you do not own, optional if you own the snapshot.
 * `iam_roles` - (Optional) A list of IAM Role ARNs to associate with the cluster.
 A Maximum of 10 can be associated to the cluster at any time.
 * `logging` - (Optional) Logging, documented below.
+* `snapshot_copy` - (Optional) Configuration of automatic copy of snapshots from one region to another.
+Documented below.
 * `tags` - (Optional) A mapping of tags to assign to the resource.

 ### Nested Blocks